DanielWuGitHub/DanielWuGitHub.github.io/_posts/1970-1-1-The-Hitchhikers-Guide-to-the-Galaxy.markdown

 #### 3rd Place on Hackathon at Cisco Rising Start Challenge, 2015

-Cisco Rising Start Programming Hackathon, which is a competition among all new employees and needs solid basic skills, creative thinking and tighten collaborating.
+Cisco Rising Start Programming Hackathon, which is a competition among all new employees and needs solid basic skills, creative thinking and tight collaboration.

 <center>
 <img src="/img/CRS.jpg">